bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/usefullinks.md

 - [Building blocks for theoretical computer science](http://mfleck.cs.illinois.edu/building-blocks/) by Margaret Fleck
 - [Mathematics for Computer science](http://opendatastructures.org/LLM.pdf)by Lehman, Leighton and Meyer

-There are lots of resources online, such as lecture notes, animations, visualizations, practice problems, video, which you are encouraged to explore to further understand the material.
-However, you must be careful __not to search for specifi problems__ with the intent to get hints for their solutions.
+There are lots of resources online, such as lecture notes, animations, visualizations, practice problems, video recordings, which you are encouraged to explore to help you understand the material.
+However, you must be careful __not to search the internet for specific problems__ with the intent to get hints for their solutions.
 Copying solutions from the internet violates academic honesty.

 Below is a list of resources  (by no means exhaustive) which I used to design this class and which I highly recommend.